canonical/snapcraft/docs/publish-to-a-branch.rst

 Creating a branch
 -----------------

-To publish a built and tested snap to a new branch, the snap developer can use the same *snapcraft upload* process used to publish the snap, but with a full `channel description <https://snapcraft.io/docs/channels>`__ that includes track, risk-level and a new arbitrary branch name:
+To publish a built and tested snap to a new branch, the snap developer can use the same *snapcraft upload* process used to publish the snap, but with a full :term:`channel` description that includes track, risk-level and a new arbitrary branch name:

 .. code:: bash